waltonfuture/Diabetica/README.md

 - Comprehensive evaluation: We designed comprehensive benchmarks and conducted clinical trials to validate the model's effectiveness in clinical applications.
 This ensured our model's practical utility and sets a new standard for evaluating AI tools in diabetes care.

-Note that we're still actively organizing our code.
-Please stay tuned for updates coming soon!

 <div align=center>
 <img src="assets/procedure.jpg"  width = "90%" alt="Diabetica" align=center/>